2024 FIBA U18 Women's AfroBasket

-The 2024 FIBA U18 Women's AfroBasket was an international under-18 women's basketball competition that was held in Pretoria, South Africa from 2 to 14 September 2024.
+The 2024 FIBA U18 Women's AfroBasket was the 17th edition of the African basketball championship for women's under-18 national teams.
+The tournament was played in Pretoria, South Africa, from 2 to 14 September 2024.

-The tournament, which was also the 17th edition of the biennial competition, qualified the top two teams to represent FIBA Africa in the 2025 FIBA Under-19 Women's Basketball World Cup in the Czech Republic.
 This was the first time that South Africa organized this event.

+This tournament also served as the FIBA Africa's qualifier for the 2025 FIBA Under-19 Women's Basketball World Cup in the Czech Republic, where the top two teams qualified.

-Mali successfully defended the title and won this event for the ninth time.
+successfully defended their title and secured the ninth overall one with a victory over in the final, 76–56.